 .md) file you 'publish' your website, which puts all the bits and pieces together (applies settings, theme...) into an

-To publish your website and also include settings specified in the
+To make your website ready to be published, feel free to include settings specified in the